 Since the whole peninsula is only a few miles long, pups with a lot of energy like me can even hit ALL the top parks in one day!
 I recommend a walk along the Battery Street promenade (aka “The Battery“); you get the lapping waves of the harbor to your left, a row of cuuuute houses to your right, and a strong ocean breeze through your tail-feathers!

 In the same area, Mom and I hopped a tour on a horse-drawn carriage.
 (A horse is like a really big dog.
 Sometimes I bark at them when I’m being naughty.)
 It was fun strolling around town in the shaded carriage and letting somebody else’s legs do the work.
 And it didn’t cost Mom extra to bring me, because dogs count as a lap child.
-Check out Carolina Polo & Carriage.
+Check out this 1-hour Historic Residential Carriage Tour!

 What about all the historic mansions and theatres in Charleston?
 Actually, most I stopped at had a policy that dogs could come in — as long as their parent held them and didn’t put them on the carpet!
 So mom carried me inside the Dock Street Theatre for a brief peek inside, but opted to skip the Edmonston-Alston House tour because I’m too heavy to carry for very long.
 (I think she needs more muscles.)